Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 2. Underwatering — The Opposite Problem

-Comparison of underwatered crispy yellow leaves vs overwatered soft yellow leaves
+Underwatered crispy yellow leaves compared to overwatered soft yellow leaves

 Signs of underwatering: